 The same year, he set a record for the fourth-longest throw in the history of college discus throw.

 It motivated him more, and he started competing in many other competitions.

 Soon he made a name for himself in 2016 after winning the Philadelphia College Classic event and setting an American collegiate record.

 His throw even got recorded as the second-best throw ever made by a college student.

-Mattis also won gold and silver in other competitions like the NCAA National Championship.
+Mattis also won gold and silver in competitions like the NCAA National Championship.

 While still following his passion, he tried his best to make himself financially stable.
-For this, he did many part-time jobs and also started working in Firstround.io as its director.
+For this, he did many part-time jobs and also started working at Firstround.io as its director.

-He worked there for more than three years and left only in 2019 to focus on the 2020 Olympics.
+He worked there for over three years and left only in 2019 to focus on the 2020 Olympics.